Kite Runner Chapter 11 Quotes

 Baba's Influence and the Complex Father-Son Dynamic

 Baba, Amir's father, remains a dominant figure even in his absence.
 Chapter 11 explores the complexities of their relationship, highlighting Baba's flaws and the lasting impact he has on Amir's life.
-Many quotes reflect this intricate dynamic:
+Many quotes reflect this complex dynamic:

 • "Baba’s silences were more commanding than his words."
 This observation emphasizes Baba's powerful and often intimidating presence.
 His unspoken disapproval and expectations exerted a profound influence on Amir, shaping his behaviour and fueling his desire for his father's approval.
 The silences are not just absences of communication, they are heavy with unspoken judgment and unfulfilled desires for connection.